rnleach/eco-lib/README.md

 ## Packrat - collections.

  Data structures and functions for collections of objects.
 Think lists, arrays, etc. These collections may (or may not) be backed by dynamic memory allocators so that they can grow if needed.
 More limited collections are also available that rely on a fixed memory pool, so they can fill up.
 Some algorithms only make sense when applied to a collection, like sorting, so some of those algorithms are also implemented in this library.

+ One different approach I took was to implement ledgers instead of actual collections.
+For instance, an array ledger tracks how many slots in an array are used up, but it doesn't track the size of each slot or manage the memory.
+So I can use a single ledger to track a single array, or I can use it to track multiple parallel arrays (which I often do).

    - String interner
    - Queues